lunarc/lunarc_docs/docs/batch_system.md

 for test jobs.
 The way it works also means that the shorter the test job, the more likely it is to start sooner rather than later.
 It is not allowed to use qos=test for series of production runs.

-On Erik there is one two-GPU node reserved for tests in a partition of its own, which is specified with

-    #SBATCH -p test

-Like on Aurora, the maximum walltime is 1 h.

 ### Controlling requeueing/restarting of jobs